jakepatock/Convolutional_Neural_Network_for_Dementia_Stage_Detection/BLANK_README.md

 - [ ] Cross Entropy Loss
 - [ ] Adam Optimizer
 - [ ] Early Stopper
+- [ ] Plot of Model Training

-See the [open issues](https://github.com/jakepatock/Convolutional_Neural_Network_for_Dementia_Stage_Detection/issues) for a full list of known issues.
+- [ ] Prediction of Dementia Stage from Transverse Axial MRI Brain Image See the [open issues](https://github.com/jakepatock/Convolutional_Neural_Network_for_Dementia_Stage_Detection/issues) for a full list of known issues.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>